tegorman13/ai_gd_chapter/Categories.md

 - Kvam 2024 - Using artificial intelligence to fit, compare, evaluate, and discover computational models of decision behavior.
 - Argyle 2023 - Leveraging AI for democratic discourse: Chat interventions can improve online political conversations at scale
 - Felin - 2024 Theory Is All You Need: AI, Human Cognition,and Causal Reasoning
+- Chen 2025 - Engaging with AI: How Interface Design Shapes Human-AI Collaboration in High-Stakes Decision-Making

 ### Decision biases, heuristics, effects